b-monesh/ad-security-lab/README.md

 ## ✅ Summary

 This lab walkthrough demonstrated how to configure core **Group Policy Objects (GPOs)** to secure a Windows Active Directory environment.
-By applying these policies, you:
+By applying these policies :

 - Reduced the attack surface on domain-joined machines
 - Enforced secure user behavior through restrictions and password policies